jingchan/instacart/README.md

 2. We add assets directly to the git repository due to the limited time of this challenge.
 In a production setting we would avoid adding large binary data to the repo to prevent bloat.

+3. Note: Had random bad disk reads/permissions while working on original (Windows) computer, had to switch over to another computer (Mac) which took some time.